jye-aviatrix/avx-spoke-to-3rd-party-vpc-via-aws-tgw/README.md

 # WARNING
 !!!
 Only run this in your test environment.
 Existing DCF policy will be OVERWRITTEN!!!

+## Deployment
+- Run terraform apply once
+- Uncomment line 147 to line 161 and run terraform apply the 2nd time.

+## Decomission
+- Comment line 147 to line 161 and run terraform apply
+- Then run terraform destroy

 ## Testing
 - confirm iperf3 is install on test nodes
 - On sap-pub1 and sap-pub2, launch iperf3 as server by using: ```iperf3 -s```